The Admissions Team

 My application is complete, now what?

-Your application will be submitted to the Admissions Committee for review, and a decision regarding your admission will be made within two weeks.
+Your application will be reviewed, and a decision regarding your admission will be made (usually) within two weeks.

-Once we receive your Biographical Data Form and $75 matriculation deposit, the Admissions Office will send by email a letter which includes your student id number and advisor's contact information.
-At this time, your student email account and web systems logins will also be generated and sent to you.
+Once we receive your Biographical Data Form and $75 matriculation deposit, the Admissions Office will send by email a letter which includes your student ID number, and contact information for your Student Care Representative and faculty advisor.
+At this time, your student email account and web systems login will also be generated and sent to you.

 Apply for a Scholarship